a-d-collins/random_quote_machine/README.txt

 A Pen created at CodePen.io.
-You can find this one at http://codepen.io/a-d-collins/pen/GowEQp.
+You can find this one at http://codepen.io/a-d-collins/pen/BjGvJY.

- Random_Quote_Machine_v.1

-v.1:
+ Random_Quote_Machine_v.1.3

+1.3:
+-- Make the layout look prettier.

+1.2:
+-- Got Javascript working
+-- Use Google Spreadsheets as database and new knowledge of JSON to parse the ...

+1:
--- Get Javascript working
+-- Try to get Javascript working
+-- Load data by parsing string of data values